jometzg/apex-domain-cdn/README.md

 and then make sure your CDN is aware of this DNS name.
 ![CDN to domain](cdn-to-dns.png)

+## So, what's the problem?
+This scheme works well for www.domain.com or app.domain.com, but if the customer wants an *apex domain* (sometimes referred to as root or naked domains) e.g. metronzone.com, then this is where it gets a little more complicated.

+The DNS specification does not allow CNAME records for apex domains.
+See [here](https://www.isc.org/blogs/cname-at-the-apex-of-a-zone/#:~:text=The%20DNS%20record%20type%20CNAME,canonical%20name%20(CNAME)%20RR.) for more.
+So you cannot set this in your DNS provider.
+So, some other way must be found.

+## Potential solutions
+There are some solutions and this problem and the complexity really depends on whether you want to move your DNS provider.
+I will cover these in turn.

+## 1. Move you DNS to an Azure DNS Zone

 ## Example flow
 ![Example flow](apex-domain.png)